 Rigs and Wire: In stop-motion, you're typically working against gravity, so rigs are going to be a big part of your animation life.
 Rigs in stop-motion are also different than in CG.
 Rigs for us are external wires, winders and rods that are holding or supporting our animated object.
 They’re also removed in post-production (which we won’t worry about right now) or they’re hidden behind / under the character.
 You typically won’t need to rig up the puppet for these assignments, we only need to be concerned with the objects, so aluminum wire is going to be our best bet.

 Aluminum wire: Fairly flexible, but strong enough to hold small items up and doesn't have too much kickback is what you’re looking for.
-The unfortunate thing with wires is that the gauge numbers vary tremendously between stores and manufacturers or it’s not even labelled.
+Amazon Link.
+The tricky part with wires is that the gauge numbers vary tremendously between stores and manufacturers or it’s not even labelled.
 So we’ve collected tons of different gauges of wires over the years and are always collecting new ones because it’s all about how it feels, so it can be challenging purchasing them online.
-Best to go to a local craft or art store and see what they have.
+Check our your local craft or art store to see what they have.
 Sometimes you can find the same gauge of wire way cheaper in a different department, compare the floral, sculpting and jewellery departments.
 You can even twist and double up the lighter gauge wire.

-For the assignments get about 2 types: 1 mm thick to animate things like small pieces of paper falling to the ground - soft and very easy to move.
-2 mm thick to hold up slightly heavier things like a ping pong ball or a pen.
+For the assignments get about 2 types: 18 gauge (1 mm thick) to animate things like small pieces of paper falling to the ground - soft and very easy to move.
+12 gauge (2 mm thick) to hold up slightly heavier things like a ping pong ball or a pen.